open-cluster-management-io/enhancements/enhancements/sig-architecture/81-addon-lifecycle/README.md

     type: Progressing
 ```

-The new config spec hash is applied to `ManifestWork`.
+The addon manager watches the change in `ManagedClusterAddOn` and update the `ManifestWork`.

 ```yaml
 apiVersion: work.open-cluster-management.io/v1